Brunel Institute of Power Systems (BIPS)

 Research Aims and Strategies:

 The commercial and industrial research clients of the group, particularly the electricity supply industry, will continue to undergo dynamic change in the coming years.
 This is a consequence of de-regulation, changing priorities on energy sources and the emission of pollutants, and the world-wide introduction of new market regimes.
 The group aims to continue to provide technological solutions at the forefront of research in these areas.
-Current research funding has been obtained approximately one third from UK government sources (EPSRC) and two thirds from UK and international industry.
+Current research funding has been obtained approximately one third from UK government sources (EPSRC and RCUK) and two thirds from European and industry funded.

 Research themes and description of activities: